leon4ik9637/qa_testing_engineer_assessment/README.md

-The script for Part 2 is in the wikipediaLinkScraper package in the WikiLinkScraperTest class
+The script for Part 2 is in the src/test/java -> wikipediaLinkScraper package -> WikiLinkScraperTest class